 - color – from plain green to painted with spots, borders, stripes, or patterns of different colors and shades.

 The height of the Chinese evergreen plant usually does not exceed 27.5 inches.
-In this way, it compares favorably with many decorative leafy plants with large plates.
+In this way, it compares favorably with many decorative leafy plants with large plates, making it perfect for tabletops and shelves.

 There are many methods for breeding Chinese evergreen plants.
-But the simplest, vegetative, is difficult due to slow growth and the absence of side shoots.
+But the simplest, vegetative propagation, is challenging due to slow growth and the absence of side shoots.
+Understanding the best Chinese evergreen propagation methods will help you successfully multiply your plants.

-So flower growers who do not want to mess with seeds can get a few new plants just from a mother plant.
+Flower growers who do not want to mess with seeds can get a few new plants just from a mother plant using these proven propagation techniques.

 Can Chinese evergreen grow from cuttings?
 Of course, yes.
-The action is best done in April-May.
-In the southern regions, it is impossible to wait for the onset of heat.
-Since shoots take root worse.
+The action is best done in April-May for optimal rooting success.
+In the southern regions, it is impossible to wait for the onset of heat, since shoots take root worse in hot conditions.

 - In the middle of spring, cut off the elongated shoot of the old plant, leaving a column of 0.4-0.78 inches.

 - Separate, if any, side branches.
-Cut into pieces of 3-4 in.
-The most valuable Chinese evergreen cutting is apical, they quickly turn out beautiful young plants.
+Cut into pieces of 3-4 inches.
+The most valuable Chinese evergreen cutting is apical, as they quickly turn out beautiful young plants.

-- Sprinkle all wounds with activated charcoal powder.
+- Sprinkle all wounds with activated charcoal powder to prevent infection.

 - Dry in partial shade with free access to fresh air for a day.